-October 26 & 27 to Palmers: $75adults and $65 for kids on a 2.5 hour steam train ride, “up and back” with no station stops.
-Capacity and offerings will be similar to the Two Harbors excursion train, including a coach car, and nice lower level lounges.
-Two Domecars will be included on the train, for reserved seating at $90
+October 26 & 27 to Palmers: $75 adults and $65 for kids on a 2.5 hour steam train ride, “up and back” with no station stops, just one briefly to reverse.
+The train is planned to consist of three domecars, and several main-level coaches, including nice lower level lounges.
+Domecars are offered for reserved seating at $90 per seat for all ages.

 History of the locomotive: